See All Your Practice Exams

 No signup, no email.
 Just type them in.
 We support all NBME forms (28–32), UWSA 1/2, Free 120, and more.

 See your point estimate and 95% confidence interval instantly.
-Unlock the full PDF + 14-day plan for $14.99.
+Unlock the full PDF — sit-or-postpone call, 3 highest-leverage moves, cohort mirror — for $14.99.

 We compared the four most popular USMLE Step predictors.
 Here's how NBMEcalc stacks up on the features med students actually need.